 Vitamin D is in several foods or it’s made in the skin and then stored in the body’s fat cells.
 The average daily turnover of Vitamin D in the body is in the region of 600-1,000 units per day.

 - Good dietary sources of Vitamin D include; oily fish & seafoods, eggs, mushrooms and foods that have been fortified (many cereals & dairy products).

-After many years of prescribing to those guidelines Dr Kumar-Beurg has adopted a treatment regime that he has found to be much more effective which is an off-license, accelerated, high-dose regime with a loading phase of daily tablets for 5 days followed by a shorter weekly phase that delivers the same total amount in 6 weeks.
+After many years of prescribing to those guidelines Dr Kumar-Beurg has adopted a treatment regime that he has found to be much more effective which is an off-license, accelerated, high-dose regime.

 While it’s not mandatory (in fact it’s against the guidelines) Dr Kumar-Beurg suggests re-checking the Vitamin D levels soon after finishing for example in week 7 or 8.
 If you’d like to re-check your Vitamin D level then the simplest thing is to contact the Practice Manager once you’ve finished the treatment, book an appointment about a week later and ask for a request form to be sent to you, that way the result will be available to review during your appointment.